gitcompu/pcbwork/PCBHatHat.md

     4) Do not use FTDI or Arduino as ISP at all when operating board at 3 V.
     5) You cannot use 16 MHz external crystal (and have to opt for internal 8 MHz clock).

+### Components
+  - LM1117 3.3V Voltage regulator to be used is of 5V to 3.3V version (not adjustable voltage output) .
+Part number is LM1117T-3.3 (Tayda A-682) .
+This is fixed volatge output version.
+  -